adaltas/node-nikita/docs/content/usages/call.md

 sort: 2
 ---

-# Call and user defined handlers
+# Call and user-defined handlers

 Nikita gives you the choice between calling your own function, which we call handlers, or calling an [registered function](/current/usages/registry) by its name.